Find UK Tuition

 - Where do you teach?

 - I teach from my home in Edgbaston, Birmingham, West Midlands.
-I also teach one day per month in Stroud, Gloucestershire.
+In 2015 I will be teaching from my home in Jacksdale, Near Nottingham.

 - When are you available?

-- I am currently available to teach in BIrmingham on Mondays, Tuesdays, Wednesdays and Thursdays between the hours of 9.30am and 8.30pm and on Saturday mornings.
+- Currently I teach in Birmingham on Mondays, Wednesdays, Thursdays and Fridays between the hours of 10am and 7.30pm and on Saturday mornings.
 Teaching continues during school holidays on an ad hoc basis and is negotiated with individual students.
 Adult students who can't commit to a regular time for lessons are welcome to see me on a flexible basis.